bansalsamarth/bansalsamarth.github.io/SamarthBlog/migrations/indian-pollsters-are-doing-fine.md

 ---
-title: "#Indian pollsters are doing fine.
+title: "Indian pollsters are doing fine.
 Here is how forecasts work."
 slug: indian-pollsters-are-doing-fine
 date_published: 27 march, 2022
 tags: The Interval
 author: Samarth Bansal
-excerpt: Why do we have election polls at all?
+excerpt: "Why do we have election polls at all?
 How does a polling company craft and execute an accurate survey?
 Why do some succeed while others fail?
-Also: how do we define "accuracy"?
+Also: how do we define 'accuracy'?
 The answers to these common-sense questions may surprise you.
-It's a 15-minute read.
+It's a 15-minute read."
 ---

 Election forecasting is an utterly useless exercise.